twilio-labs/function-templates/docs/BUILD_TEMPLATE.md

 <script src="https://twilio-labs.github.io/function-templates/static/v1/ce-helpers.js" defer></script>
 ```

 You are welcome to contribute more shared logic to the `ce-helpers.js` file inside the `docs/static/v1` folder.
 As a rule of thumb this is a good place for JavaScript logic that is lightweight and not relevant for the actual functionality of the application.
-By moving it out of the way, customer's can better understand what is actually required for the application.
+By moving it out of the way, customers can better understand what is actually required for the application.

 #### Server-rendered elements